 Insurance Producer Licensing FAQs

-No. Insurance Circular Letter No. 9 (2020) and Supplement No. 1 to Insurance Circular Letter No. 9 (2020) merely suspend the expiration of individual producer licenses that would otherwise expire between March 25, 2020 and July 8, 2020.
+No. Insurance Circular Letter No. 9 (2020) and Supplement Nos.
+1 and 2 to Insurance Circular Letter No. 9 (2020) merely suspend the expiration of individual producer licenses that would otherwise expire between March 25, 2020 and August 7, 2020.
 They do not extend the expiration date, which will continue to fall every other year on the individual producer’s birthday.
-Any individual producer license that expires during this suspension period must be renewed before July 9, 2020.
+Any individual producer license that expires during this suspension period must be renewed before August 8, 2020.

 Many providers offer continuing education classes online.
 Information regarding online continuing education classes can be found here.